sigmb/roomodes/README.md

 Follow https://github.com/shariqriazz/maestro to install latest .roomodes

-This version added Brainstormer mode which help expand ideas.
+This version added Brainstormer and Project Brief mode which help expand ideas.

 **Instructions**
 1. Create a docs and a file called initialRequirements.md in the folder.